Cyclotrons and Fixed Field Alternating Gradient Accelerators: The isochronous Cyclotron

 An alternative to the extraction method described here is extraction via charge exchange, for example several facilities accelerate H$^-$ ions to extract protons by stripping the electrons.
 More details of this method are given in Section \ref{sec:design} and Ref. \cite{seidel3}.
 Also the acceleration of H$_2^+$ has been considered for high intensity beams since this molecule is more stable \cite{calabretta}.

 Besides the large turn separation, another ingredient of clean extraction are low beam tails.
 One important mechanism for tail production is longitudinal space charge, introducing energy spread, which is then converted into transverse tails.
-Tails produce losses and in practice the losses mut be limited to the order of $\approx100\,$W. Fast acceleration is the best method to reduce these tails.
-Joho has shown in Ref. \cite{joho} that the attainable intensity in the PSI Ring cyclotron scales as the inverse of the cubed number of turns, under the condition or rougly constant absolut losses.
+Tails produce losses, and in practice the losses must be limited to the order of $\approx100\,$W. Fast acceleration is the best method to reduce these tails.
+Joho has shown in Ref. \cite{joho} that the attainable intensity in the PSI Ring cyclotron scales as the inverse of the cubed number of turns, under the condition of roughly constant absolute losses.
 Indeed, over the history of the accelerator significant improvements in intensity were achieved by raising the accelerating voltage, and the achieved intensity is in agreement with Joho's scaling law.